GoInterject/GoInterject.github.io/wAbout/Report-Library-Basics.md

     * _Red_ : In Development
     * _Gray_ : Superseded, this is an older version of a previous live report

 **Section 4:** If you are unsure what the report is for, clicking **View Documentation** on the upper right-hand corner is particularly useful.
-It should include the history of version changes and a manual explaining how to use the report.
+It should include the history of version changes and a manual that explains how to use the report.
 If the link is grey, the documentation is not yet ready.

  ![](/images/ReportLibraryBasics/2.05UsingtheRL-ViewDocumentation.png)